alionti998/SheridanMobile2.0/README.md

 - Core: Android studio for app development and features
 - Firebase: Will be used to enhance the app and bring additional features such as notifications and web hosting (see https://firebase.google.com/)
 - Web app integration: Will be used to deliver active content

-***This list is not final.
-Check back for more updates